rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Basic_Counting_Principles.md

 ## Example

-_How many different passwords can be constructed using two (or k) symbols from a set of N distinct symbols_
+_How many passwords can be constructed using two (or k) symbols from a set of N distinct symbols_

 For each of the N choices of the first symbol there are again N choices